'Ben-Hur' 1925: Fast & furious epic Los Angeles screening

-Ben-Hur's tortuous path to Hollywood success
+Tortuous path to Hollywood success

 “Success for Ben-Hur is already written on the heights,” said Mathis at the time. “… And it now rests with the screen to give that immense scope of which it is capable, to make Ben-Hur immortal.”

-Well, “immense scope” is the word for the 1925 Ben-Hur, even though by the time the movie was released in December of that year, June Mathis had been long kicked out of the project.
-Along with her, also fired were director Charles J. Brabin (replaced by Fred Niblo) and star George Walsh (replaced by Ramon Novarro), whose career never recovered from the monumental debacle.
+Well, “immense scope” is the word – or rather, phrase – for the 1925 Ben-Hur, though by the time the movie was released in December of that year, June Mathis had long been kicked out of the out-of-control production.
+Along with her, also fired were director Charles J. Brabin (replaced by Fred Niblo) and star George Walsh (replaced by Ramon Novarro); Walsh's movie career would never recover from the debacle.

-Ben-Hur: Fast & Furious 1925 style
+'Ben-Hur' chariot race: Fast & Furious 1925 style

-Ben-Hur 1925 cast
+'Ben-Hur' 1925 cast

 Besides Ramon Novarro, one of MGM's top stars of the late '20s and early '30s, and Francis X. Bushman, in the 1910s known as The Handsomest Man in the World, the Ben-Hur cast includes: